 Climate in the east of Sri Lanka

 The eastern part of Sri Lanka also has a stable maximum temperature, between 27 degrees Celsius in January to 33 degrees from March to August.
-The rainy season in the the east of the country falls on a different date than in the west, from October to January.
-This makes the most optimal time to travel to the eastern part of Sri Lanka February to September.
+The rainy season in the east of the country falls on a different date than in the west, from October to January.
+This makes February to September the most optimal time to travel to the eastern part of Sri Lanka.

 Visiting the whole country?

 Travellers that would like to visit both the eastern and the western parts of the country can simply combine the optimal travel times of both parts.
 The best time to visit the whole of Sri Lanka would then be February to March.